MWall541/Dragon-Mounts-Legacy/README.md

 - Added the Storm Dragon, lower armor with slightly fast movement speed, flight speed, and is immune to lightning bolt damage.
 Can be hatched when surrounded by copper blocks.

 - Added the Blue Fire Dragon.
 Can be hatched via obsidian.
-It breaths black fire (cosmetic change from normal fire breath).
+It breathes blue fire (cosmetic change from normal fire breath).

 - Added the Terra Dragon.
 They have increased HP and armor and are immune to stalagmite and stalactite.
 Can be hatched via andesite, granite, diorite, and terracotta blocks.